 - building and landlord insurance

-- stationery, phone costs and travel expenses related to property inspections
+- phone costs and stationary

-- accounting or bookkeeping fees.
+- accounting and bookkeeping fees.

 Important informationShow more